Apple Search Ads in Mainland China

 Once you click Save and Continue, documents cannot be deleted.

-Third Party Databases
+Third-Party Databases

 Apple may submit documents you upload to third-party databases and government entities for verification.

-Clicking ‘Learn More’ will then open https://searchads.apple.com/v/help/b/docs/apple-advertising-guidelines-for-mainland-china.pdf which provides a 5 page PDF with guidelines on the documents that are likely to be required in order to run Search Ads in Mainland China.
+Clicking ‘Learn More’ will then open https://searchads.apple.com/v/help/b/docs/apple-advertising-guidelines-for-mainland-china.pdf which opens a 5 page PDF titled ‘Apple Advertising Guidelines for Mainland China’ that provides guidance on the licenses that are likely to be required in order to run ASA in Mainland China.

+It’s also possible to contact Apple’s official email address for questions related to ASA in China: ads-policy-cn@apple.com.
+You’ll usually receive a response from this email address within 48 hours.
+However, they are generally only able to give very general guidance and are not able to confirm the exact licenses that they require.

+The best way for advertisers to confirm the exact licenses that are required for their app is to contact our company to receive a free compliance report for each of your apps.
+You may also consider contacting a law firm such as DLA Piper or Linklaters that has a team specializing in technology compliance in China.

 The most interesting section of this document is the ‘Ad Content Qualifications’ which provides examples of the qualifications that may be required according to the category of app that will be promoted.
 Almost all of these licenses can only be held by a 100% Chinese-owned company (or in some cases a joint venture with Chinese shareholders holding over 50%) and are therefore impossible for an overseas entity or wholly foreign-owned entity (WFOE) to obtain.

+The Software Copyright Certificate (SCC) is another license that Apple has begun to require as a prerequisite for running ASA in Mainland China.
+Obtaining an SCC is not difficult, and we have a comprehensive guide on how to do so.
+However, registering an SCC under a foreign entity would necessitate additional notarization at the Ministry of Foreign Affairs and the Chinese Embassy in the country where the company was registered.
+Not only is this time-consuming, but the application may face additional restrictions in the Chinese market.
+We strongly advise you to apply for an SCC for your application with a company registered in mainland China.

-The only solution for most developers will be to partner with a local company like AppInChina which already holds these licenses and can therefore legally run Search Ads in Mainland China on their behalf.
-It’s also important to note that any companies currently publishing an app in China in any of the categories listed in this PDF without these licenses is not compliant with Chinese law and risks fines, blockage, and legal repercussions.
+The only solution for most advertisers will be to partner with a local company like AppInChina which already holds these licenses and can therefore legally run Search Ads in Mainland China on their behalf.
+It’s also important to note that any company currently publishing an app in China in any of the categories listed in this PDF without these licenses is not compliant with Chinese law and risks fines, blockage, and legal repercussions.
 It’s also likely that Apple will begin to require these licenses in order to simply publish an iOS app in China within the next few months, as they’ve already done with the Game Approval Number (ISBN) so it’s sensible to prepare for this eventuality in advance.

+If you are using an international Apple Search Ads account then you will be able to make payments using all of the standard payment methods.
+However, if your Apple Search Ads account is under a Mainland Chinese entity then currently the only payment method available is Alipay.
+Apple will also provide a fapiao (a Chinese tax invoice) for all payments.

 If you’re interested in using our service then visit https://www.appinchina.co/get-started to contact us and we’d be happy to help.